 It is a widely accepted fact that schooling is vital for children's social and cognitive development.
-During conflict regular school attendance imparts the additional benefit of providing consistency in young lives otherwise severely disrupted.
-Nevertheless, receiving a formal education may entail considerable challenges and risks for students.
+In the conflict situation regular school attendance imparts the additional benefit of providing consistency in young lives otherwise severely disrupted.
+Nevertheless, receiving a formal education may entail considerable risks for students.
+These include not only the physical dangers associated with getting to school and remaining in a space that is potentially a military target but also includes emotional, psychological and social consequences.
 Education is an important source of value-formation in children and can be manipulated as an instrument of propaganda, promoting chauvinistic and racist ideas that undermine cultural plurality and encourage discrimination and prejudice.

 The madrassa system in the North West Frontier Province of Pakistan provides an example of education used for very particular, ideological ends that may have strong implications for the reinforcement of conflict.
 Madrassas are privately funded educational establishments, often with a strongly political and sectarian foundation.
 Many, although certainly not all, have a militant character and have been behind the training of fighters for the Afghan and Kashmir conflicts: they proliferated amongst Afghan refugees and provided the bulwark of mujahideen and Taliban war-training.
-The Coalition Against the Use of Child Soldiers has recently expressed its continuing concern about the situation of children studying in many of Pakistan's Islamic schools.76
+Even today the Coalition Against the Use of Child Soldiers states that: "the situation of children educated in many of Pakistan's Islamic schools is a matter of concern."78

-Amongst parents in the Vanni and in the eastern districts of Sri Lanka fears abound that their children will be recruited by the LTTE on their way to or at school.
-There are numerous reports that schools are being used by this organisation to conduct propaganda, recruitment and cultural or ideological activities.
-In one well-known incident, parents in the Vanni burned down the local school in order to prevent it being used for the recruitment of children.77
+Amongst parents in the Vanni and in some parts of the eastern districts of Sri Lanka fears abound that their children will be recruited by the LTTE on their way to or at school.
+There are numerous reports that schools are being used by this organisation to conduct propaganda, recruitment and cultural / ideological activities.
+In one well-known incident, parents in the Vanni burned down the local school in order to prevent it being used for the recruitment of their children.79

-With such points in mind, it becomes clear that conflict may well create circumstances in which the aims of school education, as imagined by aid workers and educationalists, are extremely hard to achieve.
+With such points in mind, it becomes clear that in the situation of conflict, being a student may entail much more than the ideal imagined by aid workers and educationalists.

 3.6.4.
-Leisure and play
+Leisure & Play

 The importance of recreation to children is acknowledged in Article 31 of the CRC.
 The obstacles to freedom of movement created by conflict not only prevent children from gaining access to schooling and health facilities.
 They also hinder the ability of the young to enjoy leisure and play activities in the company of their peers.
-An obvious example of this is in Jaffna where the daily curfew, which in March 2001 lasted from 8pm until early morning, severely restricts the ability of children to play outside with friends.
-According to one group of children, if there was no curfew they and their peers would be able to participate in sports meetings and to meet more freely for study and play.
+An obvious example of this is in Jaffna where the daily curfew, which in March 2001 lasted from 8pm until early morning, severely restricts the ability of children to play outside with neighbourhood friends.80 According to one group of children, if there was no curfew they and their peers would be able to participate in sports meetings and to meet more freely for study and play.
 They particularly missed the opportunity to attend temple festivals that traditionally occur at night.
 As it is, the conditions created by curfew lead to feelings of isolation, loneliness and boredom.
-In Kashmir families particularly lament the curtailing of wedding festivities, the ability to relax or visit friends, and the loss of their sense of freedom.
+In Kashmir families particularly lament the curtailing of wedding festivities, the ability to relax or visit friends, and the loss of their sense of freedom.81